 Accountability is important, not because we don’t work hard, but because we all have things that we tend to procrastinate on and put off until later.
 Sometimes they’re important decisions, or sometimes they’re actions we know we need to be taking, but somehow never find the time to do them.

-Having a trusted group that won’t stand for your excuses can be the missing ingredient.
+Accountability is a key part of being more productive and having a trusted group that won’t stand for your excuses can be the missing ingredient.

 2) You now have a Brains Trust